YIXUANZ/rvd/README.md

 This repository comprises mainly two parts:

 1. The pretrained DC-CRN model that leverages laryngograph data for voicing detection.
 The provided model incorporates a pretraining strategy on the LibriSpeech dataset where the pseudo voicing labels are extracted using RAPT and then train on laryngograph datasets selected for this study: FDA [1], PTDB-TUG [2], KEELE [3], MochaTIMIT [4], and CMU Arctic [5].
 We provide six pretrained models, all listed in './rvd/pretrained' directory:
-   a. rvd_cfkm_weights.pth : trained on CMU Arctic, FDA, KEELE, MochaTIMIT.
+   - rvd_cfkm_weights.pth : trained on CMU Arctic, FDA, KEELE, MochaTIMIT.
-   b. rvd_cfkp_weights.pth : trained on CMU Arctic, FDA, KEELE, PTDB-TUG.
+   - rvd_cfkp_weights.pth : trained on CMU Arctic, FDA, KEELE, PTDB-TUG.
-   c. rvd_cfmp_weights.pth : trained on CMU Arctic, FDA, MochaTIMIT, PTDB-TUG.
+   - rvd_cfmp_weights.pth : trained on CMU Arctic, FDA, MochaTIMIT, PTDB-TUG.
-   d. rvd_ckmp_weights.pth : trained on CMU Arctic, KEELE, MochaTIMIT, PTDB-TUG.
+   - rvd_ckmp_weights.pth : trained on CMU Arctic, KEELE, MochaTIMIT, PTDB-TUG.
-   e. rvd_fkmp_weights.pth : trained on FDA, KEELE, MochaTIMIT, PTDB-TUG.
+   - rvd_fkmp_weights.pth : trained on FDA, KEELE, MochaTIMIT, PTDB-TUG.
-   f. rvd_all_weights.pth : maximizes the use of available laryngograph data and is trained on all five laryngograph datasets.
+   - rvd_all_weights.pth : maximizes the use of available laryngograph data and is trained on all five laryngograph datasets.

 <!-- The following results were obtained when evaluated on previously unseen test utterances.